Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Simulated Cross-Correlation Signals and Their Interpretation

 Otherwise, the most notable discrepancy between the simulation results and the model is at $z=3$, where the cross-correlation exhibits a flatter scale dependence than expected from the analytic formula.
 The origin of this behavior remains unclear and requires further investigation.
 However, note that the observational prospects at such high redshifts are currently limited since this requires RM measurements towards sources at $z \gtrsim 3$ and relatively high number density galaxy catalogs for cross-correlations.

 The comparison between the simulation and analytic results supports the notion that the redshift evolution in the RM$^2$-halo cross-correlation is primarily driven by the growth of the projected electron-density--weighted magnetic field strength across cosmic time.
 That is, the amplitude of the correlation function mainly traces $\int \frac{d^2 q_\perp}{(2 \pi)^2} P_{\tilde{B}}(q_\parallel=0,q_\perp;z)$ (Eq.~\ref{eq:wrm_approx}).
 Thus, measurements of $w_{\mathrm{RM^2,g}}(r_\perp;z)$ across redshift effectively trace the \textit{cosmic evolution of magnetic energy density}, provided the electron-galaxy cross-correlation, $w_{e,\mathrm{g}}(r_\perp;z)$, can be modeled or constrained independently from FRB and/or kSZ cross-correlation measurements.
 Relating the above projected field integral to the volume-averaged magnetic energy density requires modeling the coherence length of $\tilde{B}$, since the coherence scale links projected rms fluctuations to their full 3D values.
 One must also account for the electron-density weighting inherent in $\tilde{B}$.
 Despite these caveats, this approach offers a relatively direct route towards a census of cosmic magnetic energy density across cosmic time.
+The consistency of the simulated correlation function with our analytic model is encouraging.
+It suggests that we will be able to robustly interpret future measurements of $\langle \mathrm{RM}^2 \times \mathrm{g} \rangle$, without relying on the detailed assumptions inherent in the \textsc{Illustris-TNG} models.